mega-calibrator/DDC-for-CRT/README.md

 the monitor will forget the changes made over DDC if you for change input, change resolution, etc.
 <br/>
-currently, in order to save the changes you must open OSD menu and manipulate one of the controls
+please use the apply button to confirm your changes and save to the monitor NVRAM

 some monitors support extra "manufacturer specific" AKA unspecified codes, these will vary by model
 <br/>